Luminist Publications

 LOUISA MAY ALCOTT

 Perilous Play (1869) – a romantic adventure story about affluent youths experimenting with hashish, written when cannabis was legal and was gaining popularity among the more daring of the intellectual and artistic elite.
-Louisa May Alcott is one of America’s most widely recognized authors, whose classics like Little Women have become cultural icons.
-Less well known are her association with Emerson and Thoreau and her involvement in the utopian community movement. $4.99
+Louisa May Alcott is one of America’s most widely recognized authors, whose classics like Little Women have become cultural icons. $4.99

 GRANT ALLEN

 Pallinghurst Barrow (1892) – a Gothic tale of supernatural horror set amidst the ancient barrow mounds of Britain.
 A dose of a cannabis tincture prescribed as a headache remedy is the catalyst for a deadly encounter with the spirits of Neolithic pagans who practiced human sacrifice rituals millennia ago among the mounds and standing stones.
-First published in the Illustrated London News.
-The author was a noted biologist, an early proponent of the theory of evolution. $9.99
+First published in the Illustrated London News. $9.99

 JAMES LANE ALLEN

-Hemp in Kentucky (1900) – a classic essay on the history of the hemp (cannabis) industry in Kentucky, first published as a prelude to the novel The Reign of Law.
+Hemp in Kentucky (1900) – a classic essay on the history of the hemp industry in Kentucky.
 “The nostril expands quickly; the lungs swell out deeply to draw it in: fragrance once known in childhood, ever in the memory afterward and able to bring back to the wanderer homesick thoughts of midsummer days in the shadowy many toned woods over into which is blown the smell of the hemp fields.” $4.99

 KENNETH ARNOLD